Version: 1.0

 6.1.1 Request Credential Issuance using authorization_details Parameter

-authorization_details are NOT supported
+authorization_details are NOT SUPPORTED

 6.2.
 Successful Token Response